What does a livestock auctioneer do?

 How to become a livestock auctioneer

-You can follow these steps to pursue a career as a livestock auctioneer:
+Interested in pursuing an auction career in the livestock industry?
+You can follow these steps to jumpstart your career as a livestock auctioneer:

 1. Complete your education